-The latest release is 1.2.0, released on January 31, 2021.
-Here is the stable documentation for that release.
+This release is 1.3.0, released on February 24, 2021.
+Here is the documentation for this release.

 Over time, the master (head of tree) version in GitHub will include new features and bug fixes.
 Here is the latest documentation if you want to see the development version of the documentation.